maybebyte/anthesis/direct-search-with-firefox.md

 # Search sites directly using Firefox's "add keyword" feature

 You probably use a search engine to navigate the Internet.
-However, you might not know that Firefox allows you to use bookmarks and the "add keyword" feature to directly search any website that has an input field.
-This provides a modest privacy enhancement since you're cutting out the middleman (your default search engine) and it saves time to boot.
+However, you might not know that Firefox's[^1] "add keyword" feature allows you to directly search any website with an input field.

+[^1]: Anything based on Firefox, such as Tor Browser, can also make use
+      of this feature (assuming the fork is sufficiently up to date).

+As for why you'd want to do this:

+1. Searching directly is more private since you're cutting out the middleman (your default search engine).
+1. It saves time.

 Let's take [Wiktionary](https://www.wiktionary.org/) as an example, a multilingual dictionary.